 I’ve been quiet for a few days.
 Here’s why.

 There’s always plenty to do here.
 Flowers to pick, weeds to pull out.
 But I started to feel ill.
 Not quite my usual chirpy self.
 I couldn’t think straight.
 I went on the radio on Wednesday, and I couldn’t think of any plant names.
 It seemed odd.
 I was struggling.
-I was somewhat preoccupied with family matters so I didn’t notice my hand starting to itch and turn red.
+Somewhat preoccupied with family matters, I didn’t notice my hand starting to itch and turn red.
 But on Thursday morning, I woke up at dawn and my hand was swelling and stiff.
 And there was a red line creeping up my arm.

-Luckily, the antibiotics kicked in straight away and I started to feel better within a couple of hours.
+Luckily, the antibiotics kicked in straight away and I started to feel better within a few hours.
 Today, the pain is easing, the redness is less and the line has disappeared.
 I feel exhausted and “not quite right,” but that might be the antibiotics, as well as the infection.

-So the reason I am sharing this today is to remind all people, especially gardeners to look out for the symptoms of sepsis, blood poisoning, septicaemia or any kind of infection, and don’t delay in seeking help.
+So the reason I am sharing this today is to remind everyone, especially gardeners, to look out for the symptoms of sepsis, blood poisoning, septicaemia or any kind of infection, and don’t delay in seeking help.
 Even a simple thing such a splinter, a rose thorn or a tiny cut can be deadly.
 An insect bite can be equally dangerous.

 And listen to your inner voice.
 If you think you should get urgent help, ring 111 for advice or go straight to the A and E. I was embarrassed to ring up about a splinter!
 I apologised several times.
 Also, I’ve been brought up to do as I’m told by people in authority.
 So when told I must wait for a telephone consultation – I nearly did just that.
 But having experience of sepsis – following an operation three years ago- I knew not to take chances and delay treatment.